-An important feature of the XEnsF is the use of local covariances based on nearest neighbors.
-The local covariances adapt to local linear properties of the attractor and so provide a more accurate representation of the ensemble distribution.
+A crucial feature of the XEnsF is the use of local covariances based on nearest neighbors.
+The local covariances adapt to local linear properties of the attractor and so provide a more accurate representation of the forecast distribution including error estimates.
+Accurate representation of error statistics produces a stable filter that does not diverge as t increases, a common problem when devising sequential Bayesian update procedures with fixed sample sizes (Künsh 2001).
 Previous work (Anderson and Anderson 1999) used scaled versions of the full ensemble covariance around each center in the mixture, and so cannot adapt as easily to local structure in the forecast distribution.
 One important issue in the mixture approach is the number of nearest neighbors and the localization of the covariance about the mixture center-a large number of nearest neighbors may give a more stable estimate of the covariance but may be too spread out to reflect salient local features.
-This trade off seems to be balanced in the L3 implementation and is also tuned to some degree for the experiments with L40.

-The LLEnsF extends the XensF beyond low-dimensional systems by restricting the update step to low-dimensional, spatially local subspaces of the state vector, so that it is not subject to the statistical problems associated with high-dimensional distributions.
-The numerical results in this work confirm that there are three-dimensional subspaces of the state space where the mixture takes advantage of non-Gaussian structures.
-A straight forward implementation of LLEnsF is inferior to the EnsKF because it does not adequately blend the updates in the observation neighborhood with components of the state vector that are unchanged.
-This is motivation for our hybrid approach which is conservative in how non-Gaussian updates modify the ensemble members.
-The fact that it can perform better than EnsKF and remain stable is very encouraging.
+The LLEnsF and hybrid filters extend the XEnsF beyond low-dimensional systems by restricting the update step to spatially local subspaces of the state vector, and is consequently not subject to the problems of re-weighting mixture components (particles) associated with high-dimensional distributions.
+The numerical results in this work confirm that there are three-dimensional subspaces where the mixture takes advantage of non-Gaussian structures.
+However, a straightforward implementation of LLEnsF is inferior to the EnsKF because it does not adequately blend the updates in the observation neighborhood with components of the state vector that are unchanged.